NEFSC/READ-SSB-LEE-On-the-servers/README.md

     3. At the username prompt, type in your username.
     4.  ***At the password prompt, type in your Personal Access Token from the previous section***.
 This should be be saved permanently, so the next time you need to pull or push, you should not be asked for a password.

-This process was tested and functional on Jan 11, 2022 on neptune.

 If this doesn't work, try the following: